 An abstract is a summary of your proposed paper or presentation.
 You do not need to have your paper/presentation completed when you submit the abstract (summary)!

 A paper and a presentation are essentially the same (‘paper’ is more of a humanities term and ‘presentation’ more of a natural sciences term).
-Basically, your paper/presentation will be you talking for 5 or 15 minutes – either with or without PowerPoint slides (your choice!).
+Basically, your paper/presentation will be you talking – either with or without PowerPoint slides (your choice!).

 If you are planning to present a completed undergraduate or master’s dissertation you will likely have already written an abstract!
 Probably this will require very little modification!